 There are many different ways of dealing with liars.
 The best thing you can do is not react aggressively or with anger – although this is easier said than done and is incredibly difficult.

 The liar is expecting an explosive reaction from you anyway and will use this as a diversion and turn the entire situation against you.
 Be aware that their version of events is likely false.
-The best way of dealing with liars is to firmly but politely confront them, tell them that you are aware of the truth, and that you won’t stand being lied to.
+The best way of dealing with liars is to firmly but politely confront them, tell them that you are aware of the truth and you won’t stand their insincerity.
 Get yourself out of this toxic situation.

 If you find out that someone has told what they call a ‘white lie, and the lie doesn’t really harm anyone, it is probably best to let it go.
 You may hint it to the person that you are aware of the truth and are letting it go this one time, else this may become a habit.
 Always letting go of white lies can cause issues with trust and intimacy, so you need to deal with it.